 We offer the Cusco City Tour or Sacred Valley Tour that you can book while you are acclimatizing.
 Check out our Day Tours on our Home Page.

-The maximum group size is 8 persons.
-Usually our groups are between 2-6 persons.
+The maximum group size is 8 people.
+Usually our groups are between 2-6 people.
 INCA TRAIL HIKE specializes in SMALL and PRIVATE groups and provides personalized service

 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, there will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

 The evening before you start your Classic Inca Trail Machu Picchu trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/15lbs.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

 The Salkantay – Short Inca Trail Machu Picchu is a 76km (47.2 mile) hike through the Andes in the Cusco region.
 You will reach a maximum altitude of 4,880m/16,010ft.
 This Trail is fairly difficult trek and you should be well prepared and healthy prior to starting it.
 You have to be moderately fit and exercise regularly.